raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

 cf restage keycloak
 ```

-Then run the config import task so Keycloak updates the `ams` identity provider.
+Then confirm the startup config import completed so Keycloak updates the `ams` identity provider.
 The realm export keeps AMS settings consistent with the old script: `client_secret_post`, stage endpoint defaults, `hhsid` and `email` mappers, and `tdp-first-broker-login`.

 ---